espocrm/documentation/docs/development/view.md

             // The second argument is a view name.
             // The method returns a promise that resolves to a view object. this.createView('someKeyName', 'custom:test/my-custom-child-view', {
-                el: this.getSelector() + ' .some-test-container', // define a selector of the container element
+                // Define a selector of the container element.
+                el: this.getSelector() + ' .some-test-container',
+                // Pass some parameter.
-                someParam: 'test', // pass some parameter
+                someParam: 'test',
             });

             // Options passed from the parent view.